 Hazel Green, Wisconsin

-To send flowers in memory of Daniel T. "Dan" Lange, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of James Egan, please visit our Heartfelt Sympathies Store.